Pre-Flight Testing

 **It is important that you get the orientation of the plugs correct in the next few steps.
 Use the reference pictures to double check you get this right**

-• Connect the included patch harness from the rising cross PCB (should arrive with new harness already connected) to the drop target opto board.
+- Connect the included patch harness to the rising cross PCB.
+Use the connector header closest drop targets and note the orientation of the black wire.
+Use the below wired picture for reference.
+There is also texted on the PCB (somewhat obscured under the plastic housing) that indicates which side the black wire should connect.
+Now connect the other end to the drop target opto board.
 Make sure to orientate the black wire as original.
 It should be with the black wire side closest to you (opposite side of PF).

 8) Cross LED harness